Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 Further, given a curve $C$ in (the symplectic completion of) $X$ with negative ends $(\eta_{m_1},\dots,\eta_{m_b})$, we can naturally associate to $C$ a homology class $A \in H_2(M;\Z)$, such that we have

 while with respect to the trivialization $\tau_\sp$ and bottom partition $\Pp$, we have

-\item {\bf Writhe bounds.} Now consider the four-dimensional case.
-For a somewhere injective curve $C$ that is asymptotic at both ends to some Reeb orbits, the asymptotic writhes $\wr_\tau^\pm(C)$ are sums of contributions from each asymptotic orbit.
+\item {\bf Writhe bounds.} For a somewhere injective curve $C$ in a four-manifold $X$ that is asymptotic at both ends to some Reeb orbits, the asymptotic writhes $\wr_\tau^\pm(C)$ are sums of contributions from each asymptotic orbit.
 In principle the asymptotic links arising at the ends of $C$ are not uniquely determined by the Reeb orbit asymptotics and homology class of $C$, making them difficult to control in practice.
 It turns out that each end of $C$ is approximately an eigenfunction for an associated ``asymptotic operator'' which depends only on the linearized Reeb flow (see \cite{HWZ_propertiesI}).
 This can be used to give bounds for $\wr_\tau^\pm(C)$ in terms of the multiplicities and rotation angles at each end.
 More precisely, if $C$ has several positive ends of multiplicities $m_1,\dots,m_b$ on a given simple elliptic Reeb orbit $\al$ with rotation angle $\theta (= \theta_\tau)$, then we have

 Similarly, for negative ends, we have

 When calculating writhes we will always use the trivialization $\tau_{\sp}$, so that by \eqref{eq:rotang} the rotation angle of the $k$-fold multiple of the short orbit on $\p E(1,a)$ is $k/a$.